kullrich/PolyPanner/README.md

 # PolyPanner

-PolyPanner is a suite of algorithms that fascilate the detewction of polymorphic variants in metagenomic assembled genomes.
-PolyPanner leverages dense temporal sampling to improve assembly quality and identify high confidence polymorphic variants.
-PolyPanner receives as input a set of shotgun libraries that were aligned to their co-assembly.
-It transforms the alignments to single-nucleotide coverage vectors that represent library-specific read counts of perfect and mismatch alignments at each base pair in the co-assembly, and that are stored in a custom format called pp. Tasks performed by PolyPanner are (1) contig refinement; (2) genome trimming; (3) removal of sequencing errors; and (4) identification of dynamic variants, which are a subset of all polymorphic variants.
+PolyPanner is a suite of algorithms that fascilate the detection of polymorphic variants in metagenomic assembled genomes.
+It leverages dense temporal sampling to improve assembly quality and identify high confidence polymorphic variants.

+As input, PolyPanner receives a set of shotgun libraries that were aligned to their co-assembly.
+It transforms the alignments to single-nucleotide coverage vectors that represent library-specific read counts of perfect and mismatch alignments at each base pair in the co-assembly.
+Tasks performed by PolyPanner are (1) contig refinement; (2) genome trimming; (3) removal of sequencing errors; and (4) identification of dynamic variants, which are a subset of all polymorphic variants.

 PolyPanner was developed by Eitan Yaffe (eitan.yaffe@gmail.com).